Sayyed Imam Al-Sharif: Criticism of Jihad movement

 On 28 February 2004 Al-Sharif was transferred to Egypt.
 He was eventually transferred to Scorpion Prison, a facility inside Tora Prison where major political figures were held.
 There, Al-Sharif/Fadl was serving a life sentence, although according to his son his "cell" was a private room with a bath and a small kitchen, refrigerator, and a television.

 During his imprisonment in Egypt he wrote Wathiqat Tarshid Al-'Aml Al-Jihadi fi Misr w'Al-'Alam ("Document of Right Guidance for Jihad Activity in Egypt and the World", also translated as "Rationalizing Jihad in Egypt and the World").
 In it he proclaimed "We are prohibited from committing aggression, even if the enemies of Islam do that."

 Rationalizing Jihad in Egypt and the World

-In November–December 2007 this book/initiative attacking al-Qaeda and calling for a stop to jihad activities both in the West and in Muslim countries, was published in serial form in two Arab dailies, the Kuwaiti Al-Jarida and the Egyptian Al-Masri Al-Yawm.
+In November–December 2007 this book/initiative criticized al-Qaeda and calling for a stop to jihad activities both in the West and in Muslim countries, was published in serial form in two Arab dailies, the Kuwaiti Al-Jarida and the Egyptian Al-Masri Al-Yawm.
 Al-Sharif claims that hundreds of Egyptian jihadists from various factions – including a majority of Islamic Jihad members – had endorsed his position.
 Lawrence Wright has described it as "undermin[ing] the entire intellectual framework of jihadist warfare."